Test False

 What Is an Internal Communication Plan?

-However, we’re here to show you how to create a successful strategy and avoid the typical roadblocks that come with enhancing your plan.
+We’re here to show you how to create a successful strategy and avoid the typical roadblocks that come with enhancing your plan.
 An effective internal communication plan includes transmitting important company information and includes key elements such as:

 • Company objectives, mission and values